Somali Museum of Minnesota: Leadership

 The Somali Museum's executive director is Osman Mohamed Ali.
-Ali is an entrepreneur and community figure, and co-owns the Sanaag Restaurant in Minneapolis.
-Ali began his career as a water resources manager in Dubai, United Arab Emirates, and moved to the United States in 1995.
-He founded and managed Ali's Driving School and Ali's Catering, both businesses serving the Somali community, and worked as a community organizer for the Neighborhood Development Center.
 According to interviews, in 2009 Ali traveled to Somalia to visit an ailing relative and was saddened by young Somalis' lack of knowledge about traditional Somali culture.
 When he also discovered that the only cultural museum in Somalia was destroyed, he started collecting artifacts to start his own.

 The Somali Museum is also led by a nine-member Board of Directors and committee of advisors.

 Notable visitors

 In 2015, Boqor Burhaan, a regional king from Puntland, Somalia, held a reception at the Somali Museum as part of a visit to the Somali community in Minnesota.
 Other notable Somali guests to the Somali Museum include former Prime Minister of Somalia Abdiweli Sheikh Ahmed, former Minister of Defense of Somalia Hussein Arab Isse, singer Cadar Kahin, singer Maryam Mursal, singer Aar Maanta, fashion model Halima Aden, rapper K'naan, entrepreneur Amina Moghe Hersi and poet Said Salah Ahmed.
 Said Salah Ahmed was also the former chair of the Somali Museum's board of directors.

 Notable guests in Minnesota government include U.S. Congressman Keith Ellison, U.S. Senator Al Franken, Mayor of Minneapolis Betsy Hodges, Minneapolis City Council Member Abdi Warsame, U.S. Representative for Minnesota's 5th congressional district Ilhan Omar and Minnesota State Representative Karen Clark.